 - Fixes and improvements to the resizing of high resolution (144 dpi and higher) images.

 - All images are now resized down to 72 dpi and alpha (transparency) layers removed before saving.

 - Files without a type are not processed unless they are given a name, in which case they are renamed without further processing.

 - A help page, in addition to this document, is available in the application from the Help menu.

 For More Information¶

 Though this tool is unsupported, we are happy to receive any feedback, questions, or concerns.
-Unfortunately, we cannot make any promises on our ability to respond.
 You can reach the Jitterbit Documentation Team at email@example.com.